 Prepaid Processing Services Segment-Several companies offer electronic recharge services for mobile phone airtime on POS terminals in the markets where we do business.
-These companies include Alphyra, Paypoint, Omega Logic, Barclays Merchant Services and Anpost in the U.K.; On-Q and Ezipin in Australia; Milo, Kolporter and GTech in Poland; and TeleCash Kommunikations-Service, GZS, ADT Jalex, ANTHROS and EVS in Germany.
+These companies include Alphyra, Paypoint, Omega Logic, Barclays Merchant Services and Anpost in the U.K.; On-Q and Ezipin in Australia; and Milo, Kolporter and GTech in Poland.

-We believe, however, that we currently have a competitive advantage due to various factors.
+We believe, however, that we have a competitive advantage in certain markets due to various factors.
 First, in the U.K. and Australia, our newly acquired subsidiary has been in existence for longer than most of our competitors and has significant market share in those markets.
-We have approximately 35% of the POS recharge market in the U.K. and 65% in Australia.
+We have approximately 35% of the POS recharge market in the U.K. and 70% in Australia.
 In addition, we offer complementary ATM and mobile recharge solutions through our processing center.
 We believe this will improve our ability to solicit the use of networks of devices owned by third parties (for example, banks and switching networks) to deliver recharge services.
 In selected developing markets we hope to establish a first to market advantage by rolling out terminals rapidly before competition is established.
 We also have an extremely flexible technical platform that enables us to tailor point of sale solutions to individual merchant requirements where appropriate.